jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 The "oneline" argument indicates that the region does not cross a line boundary.
 For example:

-    syn region xIfThen start=/if/ end=/then/ oneline
+    syntax region xIfThen start=/if/ end=/then/ oneline

 This defines a region that starts at "if" and ends at "then".
 But if there is no "then" after the "if", the region doesn't match.